tank-king/katagames-docs/clicker-game-new/home state.md

 # Defining the Home State

-Similar to the Score state, we can define th `Home` state as follows:
+Similar to the Score state, we can define the `Home` state as follows:

 ```python
 import sys